Fed95/PhysioHack/README.md

 # PhysioHack
-Hackathon project to create a website to find physiotherapists near you and book apointments.
+Hackathon project to create a website to find physiotherapists near you and book appointments.